Continental AG: Continental Tire the Americas, LLC

-The headquarters for North and South American tire divisions is located in the Charlotte metropolitan area at Fort Mill, South Carolina, United States.
-The North American headquarters of the CAS division is located in Auburn Hills, Michigan, directly east of the Great Lakes Crossing mall.
+The headquarters for North and South American tire divisions is located in the Charlotte metropolitan area at Lancaster County, South Carolina, United States (with a Fort Mill, South Carolina mailing address).
+The North American headquarters of the CAS division is located in Auburn Hills, Michigan, directly east of the Great Lakes Crossing Mall.
 Continental also has a research and development arm in the tech-heavy Silicon Valley, where, among other things, the company focuses on developing technologies supporting autonomous driving vehicles.

-From 2002 through 2005, the subsidiary sponsored a new college football bowl game in Charlotte, North Carolina, known for three playings as the Continental Tire Bowl.
+From 2002 through 2005, the subsidiary sponsored a new college football bowl game in Charlotte, North Carolina, known for three playings as the Continental Tire Bowl at Bank of America Stadium.
 At the time, Continental was a major employer in Charlotte.
 However, as financial woes set in at the division Meineke Car Care Center took over sponsorship of the Charlotte bowl game from Continental.
 The first two Continental Tire Bowls were both won by Virginia; the third and final (by that name) edition of the bowl was won by Boston College.

 The subsidiary announced that effective 1 January 2006, it would implement massive cuts on health care for retirees across the country.
 After a class-action lawsuit, the company and United Steelworkers union, representing the retirees, agreed to a settlement whereby the company would continue to fund benefits.
 Later that year, it announced it would cease tire production in Charlotte and would close its tire production plant in Mayfield, Kentucky.